cardano-foundation/CIPs/CIP-0036/README.md

 Given the above, we choose to associate staking credentials with voting keys.
 At the moment, the only supported staking credential is a staking key.
 Since most Cardano wallets only use base addresses for Shelley wallet types, in most cases this should perfectly match the user's wallet.

-No duplicated voting key entries are allowed in the voting key delegegation array, to remove weighting confusion and to support hw-wallet handling.
-HW-Wallets with there limited mem space, have to display the proper weight values for a voting key entry.
+No duplicated voting key entries are allowed in the voting key delegation array.
+Reason is to remove weighting confusion and to support hw-wallet handling.
+HW-Wallets - with there limited mem space - have to display the proper weight values for a voting key entry.
 Registration metadata containing duplicated voting key entries should be handled as invalid.

 The voting power that is associated with each delegated voting key is derived from the user's total voting power as follows.